 According to JD Power & Associates, online loan services are experiencing a 30% higher loan growth rate compared to traditional institutions.
 The possibility of giving out 30% more loans should be sufficient motivation for companies to reevaluate their approaches and turn to a more customer-centric way of running their business.

-But this does not mean that starting an online mortgage service will instantly make you rich.
+But this does not mean that if you develop a mortgage service online, you will instantly become rich.
 There are many things to consider before and while creating such a service.
 In this article, I will share the experience my team and I had at Django Stars as we developed an online mortgage service for a client.

 I will start with what your development team should know beforehand and what to focus on when designing a user flow.
 Then I will discuss integrations with third-party services, and in the last part I will tell you about the peculiarities of UI/UX in fintech products.